Have you ever imagined that you could find a powerful weapon of protection in your kitchen’s spice cabinet?

 Cinnamon lowers blood sugar and helps fight diabetes.

 If taken in the right doses, Cassia Cinnamon, which contains Coumarin controls sugar levels.

 It is known that Cinnamon has inflammatory properties.
-Since Arthritis is inflammation at the joints which can cause swelling, redness, and pain in joints, when cinnamon is applied to the painful parts of the body and properly massaged into the skin, it helps in relieving the stiffness and pain.
+Arthritis is inflammation at the joints which can cause swelling, redness, and pain in joints, when cinnamon is applied to the painful parts of the body and properly massaged into the skin.
+It helps in relieving the stiffness and pain.

 Cinnamon helps in building bones.
 It also helps in renewing the blood and other connective tissues due to its high levels of manganese.

 6. Cinnamon Increases the Function of the Heart

 Cinnamon reduces your levels of LDL or bad cholesterol and then stabilizes your HDL or good cholesterol, thereby increasing the health of your heart.
 (15)